SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 @sec_public_API

-In this chapter we have seen several definitions of methods in the public configuration API of the widget being built.
+In this chapter, we have seen several definitions of methods in the public configuration API of the widget being built.
-The implementation of our configuration methods here simply delegated to internal widgets, but a configuration can of course be more complex than that, depending on the internal logic of the UI.
+The implementation of our configuration methods here is simply delegated to internal widgets, but a configuration can of course be more complex than that, depending on the internal logic of the UI.

 For methods that simply delegate to the internal widgets, the question is whether it makes sense to define these as methods in the `api` protocols at all.
 This fundamentally is a design decision to be made by the programmer.
-Not having such methods makes the implementation of the widget more lightweight but comes at a cost of a less clear intent and of breaking encapsulation.
+Not having such methods makes the implementation of the widget more lightweight but comes at the cost of a less clear intent and of breaking encapsulation.

 For the former cost, we have seen an example in the protocol method list of Section *@sec_protocollist@*.
 The presence of the three methods defined there communicates to the user that we care about what to do when a class, `api` or `api-events` list item has been changed.